 Since 2012 when I first started to compile statistics for the number of PRINCE2 examinations sat across the world the total number of exams had just reached 1 million exams.

 Since then, the annual release of examination statistics has not been forthcoming from the accreditation body.
-Therefore, if we assume that the same number of exams each year since remained at the 2012 level of 145,000, then a further 870,000 exams have been sat since 2012.
+Therefore, if we assume that the same number of exams each year since remained at the 2012 level of 145,000, then over 1 million further PRINCE2 exams have been sat since 2012.

 Original article (2012)